digidotcom/xbee-python/doc/user_doc/working_with_xbee_classes.rst

 the XBee serial settings (baud rate, data bits, stop bits, etc.) to those specified in the XBee object constructor.

+This method also configures the operating mode of the local XBee to API mode without escapes (AP=1) if its not using an API mode (AP=1 or AP=2)

 .. code:: python

   [...]